Export control guidelines on dual-use items for companies

 First, you must determine if your products are defence materiel.
 The website of the Ministry of Defence(Link to another website.) includes a link to the current list.
 If you are unsure of the classification of your products, contact the Ministry of Defence(Link to another website.).

 If your product is not defence materiel, you need to determine whether it is a dual-use item requiring an export authorisation.
-If the product is a dual-use item that includes technology controlled under Annex I of the EU Regulation(Link to another website.)
-(Opens New Window), an export authorisation from the Ministry for Foreign Affairs is required.
+If the product is a dual-use item that includes technology controlled under the technical list in Annex I of the EU Regulation(Link to another website.)
+(Opens New Window) or under the Annex to the national act(Link to another website.), an export authorisation from the Ministry for Foreign Affairs is required.

 The responsibility for assessing a product’s classification falls on those that are most familiar with the product’s technical specifications, i.e., most commonly the manufacturer.